Climate change can worsen diseases such as dengue and zika - World Today Journal

 The work took into account the maximum and minimum temperatures, relative humidity and accumulated precipitation to associate the occurrence of the vector, which are mosquitoes that transmit the different diseases under analysis.
 AdaptaBrasil also assesses the vulnerability and exposure of the population to these vectors.

-“A higher temperature, with greater precipitation, can lead to a greater proliferation of different mosquitoes, insects that transmit these diseases, known as arboviruses”, he explained to Brazil Agency the platform’s scientific coordinator, Jean Ometto.
+“A higher temperature, with greater precipitation, can lead to a greater proliferation of different mosquitoes, insects that transmit these diseases, known as arboviruses”, explained the platform’s scientific coordinator, Jean Ometto, to Agência Brasil.
 “Normally, we have a higher occurrence of dengue and chikungunya in the summer,” he noted.

 Another element analyzed on the platform is how exposed the population is and how vulnerable they are to the occurrence of these diseases.
 “We realize that, in certain regions, there may be an increase in the occurrence of these diseases and more vulnerable and exposed populations are more susceptible to falling ill from these different diseases”, said Ometto, adding that identifying which regions could be most affected depends the type of disease.